-You need $25,000 of investable assets to use the Personal Capital advisors paid advisory service.
+You need $100,000 of investable assets to use the Personal Capital advisors paid advisory service.
 The plat form is designed for the mass affluent client.

 The asset allocation recommendation for someone 10 years from retirement seemed aggressive with 26% allocated to bonds and cash and 74% in stock assets.

-There are other robo-advisors, without access to personal financial advisors with lower fees.
+There are other robo-advisors, with access to personal financial advisors with lower fees.
 Betterment Premium charges o.40% and includes financial advisor access.
 Vanguard Personal Advisors requires a $50,000 minimum investment, offers advisors and charges a 0.30% AUM fee.

 Personal Capital Summary

-There’s no doubt that the dashboard, cash flow, retirement planner, investment checkup and investment analyses are invaluable tools for the consumer.
+There’s no doubt that the Personal Capital dashboard, cash flow, retirement planner, investment checkup and investment analyses are invaluable tools for the consumer.
 For the investor looking for a financial planner, the fees are reasonable.
-There are no future return guarantees for any investment approach and only time will tell if Personal Capital’s tactical asset allocation plan beats a more conventional market weighted investment approach.
+There are no future return guarantees for any investment approach and only time will tell if Personal Capital’s tactical asset allocation plan beats a more conventional market-weighted investment approach.
 In fact, no robo-advisors have proven their worth during a down market.

 We recommend signing up for the free service, speaking with the investment advisor and deciding whether the paid service fits in with your personal investing needs.